Pattern-matching and Graphs

 Pattern matching is a technique used to find specific structures or patterns within a graph.
 It enables expressing complex queries concisely and intuitively by defining a pattern to match in the graph data.
 Pattern matching is especially useful for identifying and extracting relevant subgraphs based on specific relationships between vertices and edges.

-In C8QL, Macrometa's query language, you can use the FOR keyword to define variables representing vertices and edges in the graph, along with traversal operators to describe their relationships.
+keyword to define variables representing vertices and edges in the graph, along with traversal operators to describe their relationships.

 Traversal Operators

-• ->: This operator represents a directed edge from the left-hand side vertex to the right-hand side vertex.
+: This operator represents a directed edge from the left-hand side vertex to the right-hand side vertex.<-

-• <-: This operator represents a directed edge from the right-hand side vertex to the left-hand side vertex.
+: This operator represents a directed edge from the right-hand side vertex to the left-hand side vertex.-

-• -: This operator represents an undirected edge between the two vertices.
+: This operator represents an undirected edge between the two vertices.

 Example: Finding Posts by Followed Users

-Consider an example using a social network graph with two vertex collections, users and posts, and two edge collections, follows (representing users following other users) and creates (representing users creating posts).
-To find all posts created by users who are followed by a specific user, say users/12345:
+(representing users creating posts).
+To find all posts created by users who are followed by a specific user, say users/12345

 FOR follower IN users